michael-antonelli/cifs-mount-role/README.md

 Once this file has had the variable definitions added run `$ ansible-vault encrypt secrets/vault.yml` and select a password.
 This password will by typed when `playbook.yml` is run, or it can be placed in a credential file and passed to the `ansible-playbook` command with the `--vault-password-file` option.
 See [Ansible's Documentation](https://docs.ansible.com/ansible/latest/user_guide/vault.html#passing-a-single-password) for more details.

-**THE MOUNT COMMAND IS RUN WITH THE `no_log` OPTION SO IT WILL NOT PRINT SECRETS TO LOGS.
+**THE MOUNT MODULE IS RUN WITH THE `no_log` OPTION SO IT WILL NOT PRINT SECRETS TO LOGS.
 IF YOU RUN THIS PLAYBOOK IN DEBUG MODE WITH THE `-vvv` FLAG THAT OPTION IS IGNORED AND SECRETS WILL BE PRINTED IN PLAINTEXT TO LOGS AND DEBUG OUTPUT.
 NEVER RUN THIS PLAY IN DEBUG MODE ON PRODUCTION WITH YOUR SECRETS!**

 ### Variables
 Variables to set in `extra-vars.yml` before running: